 What’s the problem with ‘inappropriate relationships’?

-News that a teacher and a student had a relationship may have come as a shock to many, particularly as the teacher is twice the age of his former pupil.
+Last year a teacher was gaoled for five and a half years for having a relationship with a student.
+That may have come as a shock to many, particularly as the teacher was twice the age of his former pupil.
 But people of a certain age – those schooled in the 1970s and 80s for example – may be able to recall a variety of incidents of teacher-student flirtations, liaisons and even relationships that while never approved of, didn’t seem to shock then in the way that they do now.

 These are tricky issues to raise, let alone discuss, so let me preface my comments by saying that any teacher who has a relationship with a student of whatever age is not only breaching the trust which lies at the heart of any professional-client relationship but is also breaking the law.
 In my view, it’s wrong.